Volume Filter

 General information about Volume Filters

 Don't be taken aback by the fact that various filters are all described in a single section.
-This is one and the same object, only with different settings each time.
+This is one and the same internal object, only with different settings each time.
+Note, however, that specific settings cannot be transferred to other volume types.
+For example, a filter with SDF settings will not work with a Fog volume generator.

 What is a Volume Filter?
 First, imagine a bitmap: this is made up of pixels with (RGB) values.
 Photoshop, for example, has a filter with which these can be modified.
 The Volume Filters work analogous to this: if Voxels are viewed as pixels arranged in 3D space, Volume Filters do nothing more than modify the Voxel values.